Statement of Purpose

 At IABC, we begin with Scripture.
-Therefore, we are committing to staying away from any kind of teaching that would lead our counselees into a "performance trap" of trying to earn the favor of God's deliverance, joy, or peace through a merit system or some form of biblical discipline.
+Therefore, we are committing to staying away from any kind of teaching that would lead our counselees into a “performance trap” of trying to earn the favor of God’s deliverance, joy, or peace through a merit system or some form of biblical discipline.
 Our counselees are desperate for hope.
 Galatians 2:16 makes it clear that there is nothing anyone can do or not do to change justification, apart from which we are all hopeless.
-IABC counselors point counselees to the one and only relationship they extremely and essentially need - Jesus Christ.
+IABC counselors (or pastors, church leaders, biblical caregivers, helpers or servants) point counselees (fellow believers) to the one and only relationship they extremely and essentially need – Jesus Christ.

 In that relationship, with Jesus Christ as Lord and Savior, we help counselees grow to be more like Christ.
 You may think that sounds like a vague and unattainable goal, but it has a starting point.
 There’s a concise description of Jesus recorded in John 1:14 – “full of grace and truth.”
 Grace and truth are the necessary guardrails that protect and guide every biblical counseling conversation.